-A few years before President Nixon's huge Watergate scandal, Watergate was best known as a hot address -- especially for politicians -- in Washington DC.
-In Washington, it used to be Georgetown -- now it's Wat...
+A few years before President Nixon's huge Watergate scandal, Watergate was best known as a hot address -- especially for politicians -- in Washington ...
 Click to read more...

 Like most entertainers, it has been my pleasure to be actively involved with the struggle of my people attempting to extricate themselves from the bonds of discrimination, prejudice, and bigotry that has held us so fast, for so long.

 A final look at President Lincoln This photo of Abraham Lincoln was taken on the balcony of the White House on March 6, 1865 by Henry F Warren.
-It's now considered to be the very last photo of the man taken du...
+It's ...
 Click to read more...